-- Value-based Questions -- (Optional) (Page 137)
+--- Life Skills --- (Page 137)

-- 1. While visiting a rose garden Rohit noticed that there are many plants having red-coloured roses, however one of them is having pink-coloured roses.
+- While visiting a rose garden Rohit noticed that there are many plants having red-coloured roses, however one of them is having pink-coloured roses.
 This amazes Rohit and he asks his biology teacher the reason for this.
-The teacher explains the reason. - (a) What is the phenomenon known as for differences among individuals of same species? - (b) What is the basis for such differences?
+The teacher explains the reason. - (a) What is the phenomenon known as for differences among individuals of same species? - (b) What is the basis for such differences? - (c) What values are shown by Rohit?